puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 defaults to 8192 bytes, and only needs to be configured if an exceedingly large header is being sent in an HTTP Request.

+### `so-linger-seconds`

+This sets the TCP SO_LINGER time, in seconds, that the webserver uses for underlying socket connections.
+Values less than 0 result in SO_LINGER being disabled.

 ### `ssl-host`

 This sets the hostname to listen on for _encrypted_ HTTPS traffic.
 If not